notsag-dev/scroogecoin/README.md

 # ScroogeCoin
-ScroogeCoin implementation in Python.
+ScroogeCoin implementation in Python 3.
 This currency is defined in the book "Bitcoin and Cryptocurrency Technologies" (Princeton University)

 ## High level comments on the currency
 **Scrooge**